 The Association for Physical Education, in its mission states clearly that ‘PE should be at the heart of school life’.

 With our PE funding at Eton Park Junior: A de Ferrers Trust Academy, we aim to achieve this by raising the profile of PE throughout our school.
-Making links with our PRIDE values, we aim to use PE and Sport in the school to help children understand successful Partnerships, to be Respectful in matches to themselves and each other, to have the correct morals and Integrity, to be Determined to achieve the very best and to Excel in everything that they do.
+Making links with our Academy values, we aim to use PE and Sport in the school to help children to make good choices that will have a positive impact on their lives now and in the future, be kind through healthy competition and encouragement and to work hard at the sports and activities they undertake both during the curriculum time and outside of it.

 In order to achieve this, we plan to: